 What's notable about these common responses is they have nothing to do at all with the most important trait of personal identity - CHARACTER.

 Most of these answers come from the one's ego, which needs to impress and protect.
-(BTW, I don't think the ego is bad or demonic).
+(BTW, I don't think the ego is bad or demonic, especially when guided by one's soul).